etienne-bourganel/etienne-bourganel/README.md

 I am a former sales and customer-service guy with an engineering education, now gladly reconverting to become a programmer.

-I’m currently learning Web Dev through different courses: Learn Enough, Free Code Camp and The Odin Project.
+I’m currently learning Web Dev through different courses: Learn Enough and The Odin Project.
+I am also learning Golang.

 Some of the modest achievements in my journey so far: